ddle/qemu_pxa270/arm/readme.txt

 This will install build dependencies for current version of qemu in debian so this might not be precisely what you need.
 However it should be quite simple to install new build dependencies or disable build options in configure to match what the qemu source you just downloaded.
 Configure and build a qemu arm system.
 $ ./configure  --target-list=arm-softmmu
 $ make
 use --prefix option as windows example above if you want to relocate the binaries

+RECENT CHANGES
 ----------------------------------
-Okay, This section keeps track changes through out each version
+Okay, This section keeps track changes throughout versions

 v1.0:
 	- add button emulation
 		First, I found the original spitz has a GPIO connected keypad.
-In spitz.c, ignore the first 7 rows of spitz_keymap, the 8th row connect to the following "special" buttons:
+In spitz.c, ignore the first 7 rows of spitz_keymap, the 8th row specifies to the following "special" buttons:

 		---
 		#define SPITZ_GPIO_AK_INT	13	/* Remote control */